Catherine Hiller: Film

 Credited as Catherine Warnow, Hiller co-produced and co-directed two acclaimed documentary films.
 She made Do Not Enter: The Visa War Against Ideas with distinguished producer Robert Richter.
-The film investigated the far-reaching effects of the McCarran Walter Act, which made it difficult for politically left-wing activists such as Gabriel Garcia Marquez, Carlos Fuentes, and Dario Fo to visit the United States.
+The film investigated the far-reaching effects of the McCarran Walter Act, which made it difficult for politically left-wing activists such as Gabriel García Márquez, Carlos Fuentes, and Dario Fo to visit the United States.
 Marquez, Fuentes, and Fo appeared in the documentary.
 Do Not Enter aired on PBS in 1986 and won a Blue Ribbon Award at the American Film and Video Festival.
 It was also nominated for Best Documentary at the Chicago International Film Festival and the Grand Jury Prize at Sundance Film Festival.
 The film was shown to members of Congress, helping to influence amendments made to McCarran Walter in 1991 which largely repealed the Act.

 With Beat Generation scholar Regina Weinreich, Hiller also made the documentary Paul Bowles: The Complete Outsider.
 This portrait chronicling the life of Bowles, the expatriate author and composer of The Sheltering Sky, premiered at the Museum of Modern Art in 1994.
 It was released theatrically in twenty cities around the United States and broadcast on the Sundance Channel.
 The New York Times wrote that the film "does an especially good job of evoking the texture of Mr. Bowles's complicated marriage to his fellow author, Jane Auer Bowles".
-New York magazine called it "a fascinating, funny, and insightful documentary."
+New York magazine called it "a fascinating, funny, and insightful documentary".
 The New York Post hailed the movie as "spellbinding", while The Washington Post called it "a fabulous film", adding, "You want to see it again and again."